-I'm Vanessa Zúñiga Tinizaray, designer from Ecuador specializing in experimental type, pattern fonts and typography in motion.
-I work on research of the visual signs of the original cultures of Latin America to share their ancestral knowledge through design, with one foot in the past and one in the future, I propose visual reinterpretations that are constantly evolving.
+I'm Vanessa Zúñiga Tinizaray, a designer from Ecuador specializing in experimental typography, pattern fonts, and motion typography.
+My work revolves around researching the visual symbols of Latin America's original cultures in order to share their ancestral knowledge through design.
+With one foot in the past and one in the future, I propose constantly evolving visual reinterpretations.

 Known as "Amuki" (inner silence), Vanessa Zúñiga Tinizaray, is an Ecuadorian designer.
 Her passion has led her to investigate the visual signs of the ancestral cultures of Latin America.
 In a stage of globalization, her mission is to design, share and teach people to revalue the Latin American cultural heritage, to amplify and translate it globally.
 Her intention is to learn to appreciate and celebrate that heritage with pride and without prejudice.

 Her achievements, after 19 years experimenting in the research project "Visual Chronicles of the Abya Yala", have led her to be a finalist, win an award and two mentions in the Ibero-American Design Biennial, some of her experimental typefaces have been selected in Bienal Tipos Latinos and with her book she has obtained a Certificate of Typographic Excellence from the Type Directors Club, and has also given talks in United States, Francia, Argentina, Bolivia, Colombia, Venezuela, México and Ecuador, as well as workshops on the different methodologies used in the research project, teaching young Latin Americans the importance of research in the creative process.

 Her work has been featured in Letterform Archive, Femme Type, Graffica, Computer Arts, Communication Arts, among others.